getodk/docs/odk1-src/briefcase-using.rst

      #.
 In :guilabel:`Settings`, temporarily change the :ref:`Briefcase Storage <briefcase_storage>` location.
      #.
 Pull data into to the new location.
      #.
-Manually copy the instances from the temporary location to your original storage location.
+Manually copy the instances from the temporary location of your original storage location.
      #.
 Update :guilabel:`Settings` back to the original :ref:`Briefcase Storage <briefcase_storage>` location.

 .. note::